Schedule EIC Instructions

 Rules for taxpayers with a qualifying child

-There are three additional criteria taxpayers must meet to claim the EITC.
+There are three specific criteria taxpayers must meet to claim the EITC:

 Qualifying child must meet relationship, age, residency, and joint return tests